There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 History of the Norway Pavilion at Epcot

-Like we said before, believe it or not, the Norway Pavilion at Epcot was the last country added to Epcot’s World Showcase.
+Like I said before, believe it or not, the Norway Pavilion at Epcot was the last country added to Epcot’s World Showcase.

 Another interesting fact about the Norway Pavilion’s history is how it was funded.